Create delicious and flavorful homemade bagels with sourdough starter

 Scale The Ingredients

-To begin any baking recipe, you should always start with mise en place.
-This is a fancy French word that means 'to put in place.'
+As with any baking recipe, you should always start with mise en place.
+This is a French phrase known throughout the culinary world, meaning 'to put in place.'

-You'll first want to measure out all of your ingredients and take out all of the kitchen tools that you'll for this recipe.
-These tiny glass bowls are perfect for holding small amounts of ingredients like salt or molasses.
+You'll first want to measure out all of your ingredients, and gather all of the kitchen tools that you'll use for this recipe.
+The best way to measure your ingredients accurately is with a kitchen scale.

 Mix The Dough

-Now it's time to mix everything up!
-First begin by combing the wet ingredients including water, sourdough starter, and molasses.
-Then, in a separate bowl, stir together the bread flour and salt.
+Now it's time to mix everything together.
+Begin by combining the wet ingredients (water, sourdough starter, and molasses).
+In a separate bowl, use a whisk to stir together the bread flour and salt.

-The great thing about this recipe is that you don't even need a stand mixer.
+One of the great things about this recipe is that you don't even need a stand mixer.
 You can mix everything together with a little muscle.

-When you're first combining the wet and dry ingredients together, it's helpful to use a bowl scraper.
+When you're first combining the wet and dry ingredients, it's helpful to use a bowl scraper.
+This will help keep your hands and fingers from getting sticky.
+Plus it’s great for making sure all the wet and dry ingredients are incorporated and nothing is sticking to the bowl.
 Once a shaggy dough has formed, you can use your hands.

-Now it's time for the hard part - kneading the dough.
-This takes a full 15 minutes as the recipe says.
-During this time, you are helping with gluten formation.
+Now it's time for one of the hardest parts- kneading the dough.
+This step takes approximately 15 minutes, during which you are helping with gluten formation.

-In addition to water, flour also needs kneading or long periods of rest time for the gluten to become elastic so we can easily shape it to form bagels.
-For this recipe, we're putting in some elbow grease to get the dough to the proper stage.
+In order to activate the proteins (glutenin and gliadin) in the flour, water must be incorporated.
+In addition to water, flour needs to be worked or kneaded for long periods of rest time to make the gluten elastic and therefore malleable enough to shape.
+For this bagel recipe, we're putting in some elbow grease to get the dough to the proper stage.

-There are many signs the bagel dough will give to show that you have kneaded long enough for proper gluten formation.
-Here's what to look for once you've finished hand kneading for 15 minutes:
+There are many signs to look for in this bagel dough to show that you have kneaded long enough for proper gluten formation.
+Below is a list of those signs to look for after you've finished hand kneading for 15 minutes:

 - The dough is flexible when kneaded